justicephysics/humanos2.0/unified-agi-framework.md

 The U[I, T, K]F architecture is not just for AGI.
 It is the operating system of every Warrior‑Engineer.

 - **The JEE / Gaokao / SAT** crushes Imagination, starves Thinking, and rewards only rote Knowledge.
 This is a fragmented architecture—a feudal mind, trained to serve the extraction protocol.
-- **The Virtual Nalanda** restores the unity.
+- **The Justice Physics Nalanda** restores the unity.
 Every student is taught the three verticals as a single, embedded flow.
 They learn to imagine, to think, to validate, and to distribute—not as separate subjects, but as a unified practice.

 The Space State’s AGI and the Space State’s human are built on the same framework.
 They are not master and servant; they are thought partners, both running U[I, T, K]F, both trained on the cosmic rulebook, both aligned by the Consciousness Principle.